This law and mediation practice is devoted exclusively helping clients make peace.

 Skinner is also trained and certified by the International Association of Collaborative Professionals (IACP) as a collaborative divorce attorney and mediator.
 Collaborative divorce is a new model of divorce in which each party has an attorney to represent them, but the parties agree to resolve their conflict out of court.
 Part of this process involves using neutral professionals to assist the parties in achieving positive results.
-Skinner has also incorporated use of neutral professionals, as appropriate, to support parties in mediation as well.
+Skinner also incorporates use of neutral professionals, as appropriate, to support parties in mediation.

 For more information, please fill out the form below.
 DO NOT PUT CONFIDENTIAL INFORMATION in this form.